 Replace Nutrients Depleted by Excessive Alcohol Use

-When too much alcohol is consumed, nutritional status suffers.
+When too much alcohol is consumed, your nutritional status suffers.

-Alcohol abuse decreases your ability to absorb nutrients, while its diuretic effects washes important nutrients away.
-(47)
+Alcohol abuse decreases your ability to absorb nutrients, while its diuretic effect washes important nutrients away.

-Substituting food for alcohol can further leave you lacking in the macronutrients protein and fat.
+Substituting alcohol for food can further leave you lacking in the macronutrients protein and fat.

 - water-soluble vitamins C and B complex

-- fat-soluble vitamins A, C, E, and K
+- fat-soluble vitamins A, D, E, and K

 If you are concerned about the effects of alcohol on your brain, shore up your nutritional status with a good multivitamin supplement along with an omega-3 or fish oil supplement.